jentery/routledgeCompanionMSDH/projects.md

 Real Computer Music: “Some sort of computer music without any proper composer.
 Computer music as a side effect of computation.”
 See sourceforge.net/projects/algorhythmics.

-reddit: “Reddit bridges communities and individuals with ideas, the latest digital trends, and breaking news (…okay, and maybe cats).
+Reddit: “Reddit bridges communities and individuals with ideas, the latest digital trends, and breaking news (…okay, and maybe cats).
 Our mission is to help people discover places where they can be their true selves, and empower our community to flourish.”
 See www.reddit.com.

 Redshift & Portalmetal: A game by micha cárdenas with sound by Bobby Bray that “uses space travel as a lens through which to understand the experience of migration and settlement for a trans woman of color.”
 See www.faculty.washington.edu/michamc/redshift-and-portalmetal.